solvers/solvers/README.md

 Solvers
 =======

-Solvers - connecting problems with solvers
+Solvers - improve our world.

-A Meteor experiment to connect developers and other IT people with science projects in need of expertise
+A Meteor experiment to connect developers and other skilled people with science projects in need of expertise.